vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

     different schemas.
 -   The `buildSrc` directory is a standard gradle directory that gets built before the rest of the build is loaded.
-    This is where we store the code for our custom gradle plugins.
+    This is where you store the code for our custom gradle plugins.

 ## Explore locally